 Getting to know a client's priorities can help you identify the areas that need most protection.
 The risks to the client's business can depend on its size and structure.
 For example:

-If you don't have access to a business protection fact find, you can use our form to find out more about a client's business.
+If you don't have access to a business protection fact find, you can use our online fact-find tool to capture the key details of your client's business.
+It'll also give you ideas on what types of cover are best for their business.

 Once you know exactly what a client's needs are and what they're looking for from their protection, you can use our sales aid Business protection – what we cover to help you find the right type of protection to suit their needs